Yekonori/Ionic_App/README.md

 ## Next Update : V0.2

 - [x] Create a user environment
-- [ ] Make him choose a House between the Three
+- [x] Make him choose a House between the Three
+- [x] Possibility to create a Story
+- [ ] Possibility to edit the current Story
+- [ ] Possibility to create a new Story
+- [ ] Possibility to delete the current Story
-- [ ] Possibility to change the House
+- [ ] Possibility to change the current Story
-- [ ] All-Characters Page will now display the characters with your House
+- [x] All-Characters Page will now display the characters with your House
 - [x] Houses-Characters will no longer be available